thunderclient/thunder-client-support/docs/filters.md

 <a name="custom-filters"></a>
 # Customer Filters
+- If you like to use `external` javascript files for scripting, then you can use the Custom Filters feature.
-- Please see [documentation](https://github.com/rangav/thunder-client-support/blob/master/docs/custom-filters.md) to create customer filter using script files
+- Please see [documentation](https://github.com/rangav/thunder-client-support/blob/master/docs/custom-filters.md) to create customer filters.

 <a name="feedback"></a>